buildingSMART/bSDD/Documentation/bSDD API.md

 [Some bSDD GraphQL examples](https://github.com/buildingSMART/bSDD/blob/master/Source%20code%20examples/GraphQL/bSDD%20and%20GraphQL.md)

 ## For client developers

+### Http header "(X-)User-Agent"
+Can you put the the name and version of your application in the HTTP header "User-Agent" (or "X-User-Agent") for each HTTP call?
+This way we can provide you some statistics regarding your application using the bSDD API.
+The preferred format is "application/version", e.g. "Autodesk.Revit/2024".

+### Secure APIs
 If you are going to build a client that is going to use secured APIs, you must request a Client ID.
 You can do so by sending us an email and give:
 - the name of the client application
 - type of application: